 Brand new to government employees who are hired for a position that requires they live in another area may receive relocation assistance if approved by the hiring ministry.
 New bargaining unit employees may receive a lump sum payment and new excluded employees may receive some relocation benefits, at the discretion and approval of the hiring ministry.
 Please refer to HR Policy 15 for further information.

 Assistance in the interpretation and application of provisions related to relocation for new government employees is also available by contacting AskMyHR.
+Submit a service request using the category My Team or Organization > Employee & Labour Relations > Interpretation Services.
 Questions about the financial assistance should be directed to the hiring manager and/or ministry financial staff.

 A new or existing employee receiving relocation allowance who leaves their position within two years is required to repay the relocation costs on a pro-rata basis.